mywdka/maxeymaxey/README.md

 # maxeymaxey
-Max Patch for controlling sounds with Makey Makey
+Max Patch for controlling sounds and videos with Makey Makey